RudranshKi/SRAM/README.md

 Here we are trying to read 0V stored in the SRAM.
 For that we need to  find the operating mode of the transistors involved in reading it.

-Here transistor m3 is in saturation and m1 is in linear mode.
+Here transistor m3 is in saturation and m1 is in linear mode according to **(VSD = VSG - VT)** eqn.
 Since both of them are connected in series, same current will flow through them.